madzera/happytree/README.md

 or even to another tree, copying nodes to other trees, converting trees into JSON/XML, etc.

-HappyTree is a data structure API designed for the Java programming language that consists of transforming linear objects into a tree structure, where each object represents a node in the tree and can have none or several other objects of the same type.

-In addition to the **Transformation Process** (mechanism to transform this linear structure of objects into a tree structure), the HappyTree API provides mechanisms to handle these objects within trees, as if these objects were tree nodes, all in an easy and intuitive way.

 ### What is your purpose?

-The HappyTree API aims to provide a way of creating new trees, creating trees from existing collection of objects that have a tree-like behavior, as well as handling these trees.
+The HappyTree API aims to provide a way of creating new trees, creating trees from existing collections of objects that have a tree-like behavior, as well as handling these trees.
 Therefore, there are three main purposes of the API:

 <ol>